jjnanthakumar/Flames-Game-Module/README.md

 step1:--> You need to install python(any version > 3.0) on your machine and you can find download link below
           https://www.python.org/downloads/  # Note: Based on Your OS choose..(it can be windows, Linux, Mac etc..)

-step2:--> Then next step U need to set path in environment variables..For that Goto->Start->In search box just type "Edit the system enviromnent variables->Click Environment                 Variables-> In that you have you can see system variables there just type path->
+step2:--> Then next step U need to set path in environment variables..For that Goto->Start->In search box just type "Edit the system enviromnent variables->Click Environment                 Variables-> In that you can see system variables there just search path variables->
           Next minimize that window now u need to find python path where it is installed eg:"C:\Program Files\Python38-32\Scripts" just copy this path from your machine(it depends           on version) and paste it in system variable path --> then press apply or ok.

 step3:--> Now U r ready to rock press winkey+R it will open run in that text box type cmd and press enter (or) goto->Start->in search box type cmd and enter